NathLouss/Front-End-Fisheye/README.md

 Create an accessible site for a platform of photographers

-Hosted on GitHub page : https://nathlouss.github.io/Front-End-Fisheye/index.html
+Hosted on GitHub Pages : https://nathlouss.github.io/Front-End-Fisheye/index.html